istio/istio.io/content/en/news/releases/1.18.x/announcing-1.18/change-notes/index.md

 - **Fixed** an issue that when there are different Binds specified in the Gateways with the same port and TCP protocol, listeners are not generated correctly.
   ([Issue #43775](https://github.com/istio/istio/issues/43775))

 - **Fixed** an issue with service entry deletion not deleting the corresponding endpoints in some cases.
-Fixes [#43853](https://github.com/istio/istio/issues/43853)
   ([Issue #43853](https://github.com/istio/istio/issues/43853))

 - **Fixed** an issue where auto allocated service entry IPs change on host reuse.